gustavopinto/gustavopinto.github.com/blog/_posts/2018-12-28-second-year-of-professoring.md

 connect the dots between the theory and practice.
 In one particular assignment, I asked students to build a very large dataset using (1) a binary file and (2) a real database, and try to do some queries.
-The result of this assignment was quite interesting, since students perceived that a full-fledge database often perform worse than simple queries made over a binary file.
+The result of this assignment was quite interesting, since students perceived that a full-fledged database often perform worse than simple queries made over a binary file.
 During the Databases 101, I asked students to play with the MSR dataset.
 I was surprised by some of the works that students did; two of them in particular could be very competitive research papers,